-c.
-Empire State Commercial Production Credit

-Citation: Section 28, Section 210-b(23), Section 606(jj)

-Pre-Reform Citation: Section 210(38) Credit Type: Refundable - Over 2 Years

-Effective Date of Credit: Effective for tax years beginning on or after

-Description: A taxpayer satisfying a threshold level of commercial production activity may claim a tax credit for qualified commercial production in New York State.
+- c.
+Empire State Commercial Production Credit Citation: Section 28, Section 210-b(23), Section 606(jj) Pre-Reform Citation: Section 210(38) Credit Type: Refundable Over 2 Years Effective Date of Credit: Effective for tax years beginning on or after January 1, 2007 and before January 1, 2024 Description: A taxpayer satisfying a threshold level of commercial production activity may claim a tax credit for qualified commercial production in New York State.
 The credit is capped at \$7 million per year and is administered by the Governor's Office for Motion Picture and Television Development (MP/TV).
-The credit consists of three components:

-- Incremental cost component (\$1 million): 20 percent of qualified production costs in excess of the average of the three prior years' costs.
-The credit is distributed on a pro rata basis among all credit applicants, although no individual company may receive an annual allocation greater than \$300,000. - MCTD component (\$3 million): 5 percent of qualified production costs in excess of \$500,000 during the calendar year for work within the MCTD.
-This component is also awarded on a pro rata basis, but with no per company limitation. - Outside MCTD component (\$3 million): 5 percent of qualified production costs in excess of \$100,000 during the calendar year for work done outside the MCTD.
-This component is distributed in the same matter as the MCTD component.
-If the amount authorized for this component exceeds credit claims, MP/TV may redirect the excess to the incremental cost component.
+Beginning on or after January 1, 2019, the credit consists of two components: - MCTD component (\$4 million): 20 percent (previously 5 percent) of qualified production costs in excess of \$500,000 during the calendar year for work within the MCTD.
+This component is also awarded on a pro rata basis, but with no per company limitation. - Outside MCTD component (\$3 million): 30 percent (previously 5 percent) of qualified production costs during the calendar year for work done outside the MCTD.
+However, to be eligible for the credit, the amount of total qualified production costs done outside the MCTD must be greater than \$100,000.
+This component is distributed in the same manner as the MCTD component.